laubsauger/socketosc/README.md

 npm start
 ```

-Open Touch Designer and listen to port  `57121` on `127.0.0.1`  in a **OSC IN** DAT
+Open Touch Designer and listen to port  `57121` on `127.0.0.1`  in a **OSC IN** DAT or CHOP

-go to `https://experiments.thornebrandt.com/socketDrawing`  in a browser and draw on the screen.
+go to `https://experiments.thornebrandt.com/socketDrawing/`  in a browser and draw on the screen.

 ## TODO